 Add vegetables to scones recipes

 Scones are typically made using ‘sweet’ ingredients, such as dried fruit.
 But semi-sweet or savory scones are just as delicious!

-These semi-sweet Carrot and Walnut Scones with Skyr can be paired with both sweet and savoury ingredients.
+These semi-sweet Carrot and Walnut Scones can be paired with both sweet and savoury ingredients.
 Which makes them super versatile!
-They make a great healthy breakfast or easy snack recipe idea.
+They are made with yogurt and a moderate amount of sugar.

 You may also enjoy these easy to make Cauliflower Cheese Scones.
 They use raw cauliflower and need only 15 minutes in the oven!

 Check out also these very savoury, seasonal Asparagus Scones with Sun-Dried Tomatoes.

 You can enjoy your morning toast with butter or jam or avocado!
 Avocado toast is absolutely delicious.
 It’s also very easy to prepare.
 You can enjoy it on its own, with a bit of seasoning if you are pressed for time.
 Or you combine it with other ingredients to make it even more delicious.
 Such as I have done in this Avocado Ricotta Toast recipe.
 It’s quick and easy to make, full of goodness and zest.